 - Submit medical evaluation forms annually

 Additionally, some drivers can only operate specific vehicles, like motorcycles.
-The Department of Motor Vehicles tracks all driver needs and reports information through restriction codes.
+The Department of Motor Vehicles tracks all driver needs and reports information through restriction codes, which are then printed on driver’s licenses.

 Why Does Your License Have Restrictions?

 You might have restrictions placed on your California driver’s license for many reasons.
-The most common restrictions in California involve those requiring daytime driving only and bioptic lenses.
+Common restrictions in California involve those requiring daytime driving only and mandating that drivers wear bioptic lenses while operating a vehicle.

-Additionally, provisional licensing restrictions often apply to California teenage driver’s licenses.
-These restrictions may prohibit teen drivers from operating a motor vehicle between 11:00 PM and 5:00 PM and transporting passengers under 20.
+Another example is provisional licensing restrictions, which often apply to California teenage driver’s licenses.
+These restrictions may prohibit teen drivers from operating a motor vehicle between 11:00 PM and 5:00 AM or transporting passengers under 20 years of age.

 Can You Get a Restricted License After a DUI?

 Individuals with previous convictions for driving under the influence (DUI) may be eligible for a restricted license.
-Restricted licenses give drivers who drove under the influence of alcohol the opportunity to drive when they need to:
+Restricted licenses give drivers who drove under the influence of alcohol the opportunity to drive when they need to do the following:

 - Go to work